-Simina is a China correspondent for dpa, the German Press Agency, covering politics, social issues, the environment, health care and human rights, among other things.
-She is also a regular contributor to Forbes on trade, manufacturing and supply chains in China.
+Simina is a China correspondent for dpa, the German Press Agency, covering politics, human rights, the environment and health care, among other issues.
+She is also a senior contributor to Forbes on trade, manufacturing and supply chains in China.

 Simina started out as a reporter in Bucharest, Romania, covering business and writing long-form features for magazines.
 She followed her passion for nonfiction writing by way of a Fulbright scholarship to the U.S. and earned a master's in journalism from the University of Missouri.
 She wrote and edited for the Columbia Missourian, The Wichita Eagle, and finally, for The Oregonian, where she covered breaking news and local politics.